 The required number of elementary spin-spin coupling operations $U_{ij}=\exp(-i\tau H_{ij})$ within the first-order Trotter-Suzuki expansion can then be given as

 A quantum circuit realizing the digital quantum simulation of a spin system is shown in Fig.~\ref{fig:circuit_sim}.
 The circuit size (gate count) is proportional to $N^{(1)}$; as we show below, the CNOT count for general spin-spin interactions amounts to $6N^{(1)}$, which is reduced to $3N^{(1)}$ in the case of Heisenberg interactions.
-In order to quantify the circuit depth (simulation time) we observe that the elementary spin-spin coupling operations $U_{ij}=\exp(-i\tau H_{ij})$ inside each $H_k$ can be executed in parallel (Fig.~\ref{fig:circuit_sim}a).
+To quantify the circuit depth (simulation time) we observe that the elementary spin-spin coupling operations $U_{ij}=\exp(-i\tau H_{ij})$ inside each $H_k$ can be executed in parallel (Fig.~\ref{fig:circuit_sim}a).
 Therefore, we find for the simulation time,

 where $t_g$ is the maximum time required to execute $U_{ij}=\exp(-i\tau H_{ij})$ with the simulated time increment $\tau=t/m$.
-The quantum circuit for $U_{ij}$ may contain `fixed' quantum gates that require a gate time which is independent of $\tau$, others may be `scaled', i.e., require a gate time proportional to $\tau$.
-In the case of a digital quantum simulation there are some fixed gates, such as CNOT, and thus $t_g=t_\infty+ s t/m$ with $t_\infty>0$, $s\ge 0$.
+The quantum circuit for $U_{ij}$ may contain `fixed' quantum gates that require a gate time that is independent of $\tau$, others may be `scaled', i.e., require a gate time proportional to $\tau$ (see also the concept of digital-analog simulation \cite{Lamata2018}).
+In the case of a digital quantum simulation, there are some fixed gates, such as CNOT, and thus $t_g=t_\infty+ s t/m$ with $t_\infty>0$, $s\ge 0$.
 Assuming that some of the used quantum gates (e.g., CNOT, H, etc.) have a fixed gate time, and noting that for large $m$ the contribution of scaled gates to the gate time is small and can be bounded by a constant, we set $s=0$ and $t_\infty>0$, and thus $t_g=t_\infty={\rm const.}$

-The results for the circuit depth and simulation run-time, Eqs.~\eqref{eq:gatecount1} and \eqref{eq:runtime1}, do not achieve the best possible scaling in $n$ and $t$.
-In the following two sections we discuss two possibilities to further improve the scaling.
+The results for the circuit depth and simulation run time, Eqs.~\eqref{eq:gatecount1} and \eqref{eq:runtime1}, do not achieve the best possible scaling in $n$ and $t$.
+In the following two sections, we discuss two possibilities to further improve the scaling.
 On the one hand, one can resort to higher-order Trotter-Suzuki expansions within digital quantum simulation.
-On the other hand, if scaled gates are available, one can proceed witout the use of higher-order Trotter-Suzuki expansions.
+On the other hand, if scaled gates are available, one can proceed without the use of higher-order Trotter-Suzuki expansions.